genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/07_consolidator/02_basics.md

 }
 ```

+The values within this `when` statement must be exhaustive.
+If this is not ideal then we would recommend using `onlyIf`.

 ### Shared function definitions

 Function definitions can also be assigned to variables and assigned to multiple outputs, for example: